wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 * usrRtpAppInit.c (should be created when you create a new VxWorks image) Leave unchanged
-* This project was tested with a pre-built image in the VxWorks distribution called vsb\_vxsim\_linux. <BEGIN> $(VSB\_DIR) line in the .wpj file may need to be changed according to the VxWorks package being used.
+* This project was tested with a pre-built image in the VxWorks distribution called vsb\_vxsim\_linux. \<BEGIN\> \$(VSB\_DIR) line in the .wpj file may need to be changed according to the VxWorks package being used.

 ###VXWORKS SIMULATOR:
 In "Open Connection Details" under VxWorks Simulator which is in the connections dropdown.
-Choose IDE/WORKBENCH/wolfssl-vxworks-image/default/vxWorks as the kernel image after building the project.
+After the project has been build, choose the corresponding kernel image, typically called project/default/VxWorks.
 Select simnetd from the dropdown and enter 192.168.200.1 as the IP address.

 To connect to a server running on the VxWorks Simulator, enter these commands into the host terminal (for Ubuntu 14.04):